SyedTufailHussain/Astrophysical-Data-Analysis-Simulation-Syed-Tufail-Hussain/README.md

-# Astrophysics Coding Sample – Syed Tufail Hussain
+# Astrophysical Data Analysis & Simulation – Syed Tufail Hussain

 This repository contains a collection of astrophysics coding projects that demonstrate methods for data processing, simulation, and visualization using Python.
 The projects reflect my work in analyzing real astrophysical data and modeling cosmic phenomena.